 Anthurium crystallinum is a beautiful plant that’s becoming increasingly popular in indoor gardening circles around the world.
 While Anthuriums, as a whole genus, can be a little tricky to care for, the crystallinum, with its exotic and velvety leaves, is fairly sturdy and can thrive with proper care.
+Known for its anterior lobes and coppery-colored undersides, this is a gorgeous specimen that we know you’ll love.

 In this Anthurium crystallinum care guide, we’re providing you with all the tips to buy, grow, propagate and care for this truly stunning houseplant.